-If you already have confirmation of a thyroid problem, your doctor might choose to order this test to see whether there have been any changes in your condition.
+If you already have confirmation of a thyroid problem, your doctor might use a T3 test to see whether there have been any changes in your condition.

-Sometimes, your doctor might also order a T4 test and/or a TSH test.
-T4, or thyroxine, is another hormone produced by your thyroid.
-TSH (thyroid stimulating hormone) is the hormone that stimulates your thyroid to produce T3 and T4.
+Sometimes, your doctor might also order a T4 test or a TSH test.
+TSH, or thyroid-stimulating hormone, is the hormone that stimulates your thyroid to produce T3 and T4.
 Testing the levels of either or both of these other hormones can help give your doctor a more complete picture of what’s going on.

-Tell your doctor about all of the medications you are currently taking.
-Some might affect your T3 test results.
-If your doctor knows about your medications in advance, he or she can advise you to temporarily stop using them or will consider their effect when interpreting your results.
+It’s important to tell your doctor about all of the medications you’re currently taking, as some may affect your T3 test results.
+If your doctor knows about your medications in advance, they can advise you to temporarily stop using them or consider their effect when interpreting your results.

-Medications that can affect your T3 levels include, but are not limited to:
+Some medications that can affect your T3 levels include:

 - thyroid-related drugs

-- birth control pills and other medications containing hormones such as androgens and estrogens
+- birth control pills or other medications containing hormones, such as androgens and estrogens

 The T3 test simply involves having your blood drawn.
 The blood will then be tested in a laboratory.

-A normal T3 test result does not necessarily mean that your thyroid is functioning perfectly.
+A normal T3 test result doesn’t necessarily mean that your thyroid is functioning perfectly.
 Measuring your T4 and TSH can help your doctor figure out if you have a thyroid problem despite a normal T3 result.

 Because the thyroid’s functions are complicated, this single test may not give your doctor any definitive answers about what is wrong.
-However, abnormal results can help point him or her in the right direction.
-He or she may also choose to perform a T4 or TSH test to gain a clearer picture of your thyroid function.
+However, abnormal results can help point them in the right direction.
+Your doctor may also choose to perform a T4 or TSH test to gain a clearer picture of your thyroid function.

-If you are not pregnant or suffering from liver disease, elevated T3 levels might indicate thyroid issues such as:
+If you’re not pregnant or suffering from liver disease, elevated T3 levels might indicate thyroid issues, such as: